 New Work Development

 Under the artistic leadership of General Director & CEO W.R.
 (Bob) McPhee, Calgary Opera has shown a strong commitment to developing new works, building new productions, and developing the next generation of Canadian artists.
-Over the past nine seasons, Calgary Opera has presented six world premieres, four Canadian premieres, and many company premieres.
+Over the past nine seasons, Calgary Opera has presented six world premieres, six Canadian premieres, and many company premieres.

 World Premieres to Date